magore/hp85disk/README.md

    * https://rawgit.com/magore/hp85disk/master/doxygen/html/index.html

 ## HP85 Disk Emulator Copyright &copy; 2014-2017 Mike Gore
- * See [COPYRIGHT](COPYRIGHT.md) for a full copywrite notice for the project
+ * See [COPYRIGHT](COPYRIGHT.md) for a full copyright notice for the project

 ## Features
  * This project emulates GPIB drives and HPGL printer for the HP85A and HP85B computers.
    * Each drive can be fully defined in the hpdisk.cfg file on the SD CARD
-   * AMIGO drices work with HP85A
+   * AMIGO drives work with HP85A
    * SS80 drives work with HP85B (or HP85A with prm-85 add on board see links)
-   * Printer emulater - can capture and save printer data to a timestamped file.
+   * Printer emulator - can capture and save printer data to a time stamped file.
-   * You can connect with and control the emulater via its FTI usb serial interface 115200 buad, 8N1.
+   * You can connect with and control the emulator via its FTI USB serial interface 115200 baud, 8N1.
      * There are many commands that you can use, type "help for a list"
-     * Any keypress halts the emulater and waits for a user command.
+     * Any key press halts the emulator and waits for a user command.
      * After finishing any user commend it returns to GPIB disk emulation.
-   * Each emulated disk image is a singe file on a FAT32 formatted sdcard.
+   * Each emulated disk image is a single file on a FAT32 formatted SDCARD.
-     * Internally these disk images are internally formated using the LIF standard.
+     * Internally these disk images are internally formatted using the LIF standard.
        * LIF format used is compatible with HP85A/B and many other computers
-     * LIF Tools are built into the emulater to create, rename,delete add and extract to/from other LIF images.
+     * LIF Tools are built into the emulator to create, rename, delete add and extract to/from other LIF images.
        * LIF tools can also create new LIF images with user specifications
-     * The emulater will autmatically create missing LIF images defined and named in hpdisk.cfg on the sdcard
+     * The emulator will automatically create missing LIF images defined and named in hpdisk.cfg on the SDCARD
-     * For the specific LIF E010..E013(hex) type images the emulater can translate to and from plain ASCII files.
+     * For the specific LIF E010..E013(hex) type images the emulator can translate to and from plain ASCII files.
-     * The emulater can add and extract as LIF image format
+     * The emulator can add and extract as LIF image format
        * You may add from another LIF image with multiple internal files.
        * You may extract a single file from a LIF image to a new LIF image.
        * Extracted images have a 256 byte volume header, 256 byte directory followed by a file.
-     * Type "lif help" in the emulater for a full list of commands
+     * Type "lif help" in the emulator for a full list of commands
-       * See the top of lif/lifutils.c for full documenation and examples.
+       * See the top of lif/lifutils.c for full documentation and examples.
 ___
-## Using the emulater with provider examples
+## Using the emulator with provider examples
-   * See sdcard.cfg for configuration settings and setting and documention.
+   * See sdcard.cfg for configuration settings and setting and documentation.
      * Printer capture is configured currently for my HP54645D scope
-       * The following example works for an HP85 attached to the emulater via GPIB bus.
+       * The following example works for an HP85 attached to the emulator via GPIB bus.
          * PRINTER IS 705
          * PLIST
-     * Disk images in sdcard folder drive and configuration settings
+     * Disk images in SDCARD folder drive and configuration settings
-       * first SS80 HP9134L disk at 700 for my HP85A (with 85A roms)
+       * First SS80 HP9134L disk at 700 for my HP85A (with 85A ROMs)
-       * first Amigo 9121D disk  at 710 for my HP85B (with 85B roms)
+       * First Amigo 9121D disk  at 710 for my HP85B (with 85B ROMs)
-       * second SS80 HP9134L disk at 720 for my HP85A (with 85A roms)
+       * Second SS80 HP9134L disk at 720 for my HP85A (with 85A ROMs)
-       * second Amigo 9121D disk  at 730 for my HP85B (with 85B roms)
+       * Second Amigo 9121D disk  at 730 for my HP85B (with 85B ROMs)
      * How to use the examples with your HP85
-       * Copy the files inside the project sdcard folder to the home folder of a fat32 formated drive
+       * Copy the files inside the project SDCARD folder to the home folder of a fat32 formatted drive
          * All image files and configuration must be in the home folder only - not in a subdirectory.
          * You may store other user files in sub folders of your choosing.
-       * Verify hpdisk.cfg configuratuon settings for your computer
+       * Verify hpdisk.cfg configuration settings for your computer
-       * Insert card into emulater
+       * Insert card into emulator
-       * Attact GPIB cables
+       * Attract GPIB cables
-       * Power on emulater
+       * Power on emulator
        * Power on your computer last!
-          * The emulater MUST be running and attached to your computer first!
+          * The emulator MUST be running and attached to your computer first!
           * The HP85 ONLY checks for drives at power up.
 ___
-## Understanding Drive GPIB BUS addressing and Parallel Poll Response (PPR) - HP85A vs HP85B
+## Understanding Drive GPIB BUS addressing and Parallel Poll Response (PPR) - HP85A vs. HP85B
-  * While GPIB devices can have address between 0 and 31 you can have no more then 8 disk drives.
+  * While GPIB devices can have address between 0 and 31 you can have no more than 8 disk drives.
   * ALL disk drives are required to respond to a PPR query by the (HP85) controller.
     * PPR query is done when the controller in charge (HP85) pulls ATN and EOI low.
-    * PPR response occures when a disk drive pulls one GPIB bus data line low in response.
+    * PPR response occurs when a disk drive pulls one GPIB bus data line low in response.
        * You can only have 8 of these because there are only 8 GPIB data bus lines.
          * GPIB data bus bits are numbered from 1 to 8
-         * PPR response bits are assiged in reverse order starting from 8, bit 8 for device 0
+         * PPR response bits are assigned in reverse order starting from 8, bit 8 for device 0
            * This is a GPIB specification - not my idea.
          * The HP85 uses these assumptions
             * PPR bits are assigned in reverse order from device numbers.
   * IMPORTANT!
-On power up the HP85 issues a PPR query for disk drives drives
+On power up the HP85 issues a PPR query for disk drives
-    * The emulater must be running BEFORE this happens.
+    * The emulator must be running BEFORE this happens.
     * PPR query = both ATN and EOI being pulled low by the computer.
     * PPR response is when each drive pulls a single GPIB bus bit LOW - while ATN and EOI are low.
        * *ONLY* those that are detected in this way are then next scanned
     * Next for all detected drives the HP85 issues "Request Identify" to each in turn.
       * This is done one drive at a time in order
-      * The PPR keywork in the hpdisk.cfg is the PPR bit the drive uses
+      * The PPR keyword in the hpdisk.cfg is the PPR bit the drive uses
         * PPR of 0 = PPR response on GPIB data bus 8 - as per GPIB BUS specifications.
       * The ID keyword in hpdisk.cfg is the 16 bit reply to "Request Identify Reply"
         * IMPORTANT!
-AMIGO drives can not be queried for detailed drive layout information
+AMIGO drives cannot be queried for detailed drive layout information
           * The HP85A can only use its HARDCODED firmware tables to map ID to disk layout parameters
-          * This impiles that the HP85A can only use AMIGO disks it has defined in firmware.
+          * This implies that the HP85A can only use AMIGO disks it has defined in firmware.
         * The HP85B can query newer SS80 drives for detailed drive layout information instead.
-        * The HP85A can not use SS80 drives unless it uses copies of the HP85B EMS and EDISK ROMS.
+        * The HP85A cannot use SS80 drives unless it uses copies of the HP85B EMS and EDISK ROMS.
-            * This can be done with the PRM-85 expansion board offered by by Bill Kotaska
+            * This can be done with the PRM-85 expansion board offered by Bill Kotaska
               * (The PRM-85 is great product giving you access to all of the useful ROMS)
 ___
 ## Limitations
- * Multiple UNIT support is NOT yet implimented however multiple drive support is..
+ * Multiple UNIT support is NOT yet implemented however multiple drive support is..
- * While most AMIGO and SS80 feature have been implmented my primary focus was on the HP85A and HP85B.
+ * While most AMIGO and SS80 feature have been implemented my primary focus was on the HP85A and HP85B.
    * (I do not have access to other computers to test for full compatibility)
-   * This means that some AMIGO and SS80 GPIB commands are not yet implimented!
+   * This means that some AMIGO and SS80 GPIB commands are not yet implemented!
-   * Note: The HP85A can only use AMIGO drives - unless you have the HP85B EMS rom installed in your HPH9A
+   * Note: The HP85A can only use AMIGO drives - unless you have the HP85B EMS ROM installed in your HPH9A
-      * This can be done with the PRM-85 expansion board offered by by Bill Kotaska (a great product!)
+      * This can be done with the PRM-85 expansion board offered by Bill Kotaska (a great product!)
  * To attach a drive to our computer, real or otherwise, you must know:
    * The correct GPIB BUS address and parallel pool response (PPR) bit number your computer expects.
-     * See ADDRESS, PPR and ID values in sdcard/hpdisk.cfg
+     * See ADDRESS, PPR and ID values in SDCARD/hpdisk.cfg
    * Older computers may only support AMIGO drives.
      * Such computers will have a hard coded in firmware list of drive its supports.
        * These computers will issue a GPIB BUS "request identify" command and only detect those it knows about.
        * If these assumptions do NOT match in the hpdisk.cfg no drives will be detected.
-   * Newer computers with SS80 support can request fully detailed disk layout insead of the "request identify"
+   * Newer computers with SS80 support can request fully detailed disk layout instead of the "request identify"
-   * My emulater supports both reporting methods - but your computer may not use them both!
+   * My emulator supports both reporting methods - but your computer may not use them both!
      * For supported values consult your computer manuals or corresponding drive manual for your computer.
        * See gpib/drives_parameters.txt for a list on some known value (CREDITS; these are from the HPDir project)
-     * In all cases the the hpdisk.cfg parameters MUST match these expectations.
+     * In all cases the hpdisk.cfg parameters MUST match these expectations.
-   * The hpdisk.cfg file tells the emulater how the emulated disk is defined.
+   * The hpdisk.cfg file tells the emulator how the emulated disk is defined.
      * GPIB BUS address, Parallel Poll Response bit number and AMIGO Request Identify response values.
      * Additional detail for SS80 drives that newer computers can use.
-     * In ALL cases the file informs the code what paramters to emulate and report.
+     * In ALL cases the file informs the code what parameters to emulate and report.
-       * ALL of these value MUST match your computers expectations for drives it knows about.
+       * ALL of these values MUST match your computers expectations for drives it knows about.
    * Debugging
-     * You can enable reporting of all unimplimentd GPIB commands
+     * You can enable reporting of all unimplemented GPIB commands
        * Useful if you are trying this on a non hP85 device
-       * See the sdcard/hpdisk.cfg for documentaion on the full list of bebgging options
+       * See the SDCARD/hpdisk.cfg for documentation on the full list of debugging options
-     * The emulater can passively log all transactions between real hardward on the GPIB bus
+     * The emulator can passively log all transactions between real hardware on the GPIB bus
        * Use the "gpib trace logfile" command - pressing any key exits - no emulation is done in this mode.
        * You can use this to help understand what is sent to and from you real disks.
-       * I use this feature to help prioritize which commands I first implimented.
+       * I use this feature to help prioritize which commands I first implemented.
 ___

 # Credits